adrianclo/meaR/README.md

 ### Import MEA data

 ### Apply filters
-- region filter:
-- layer filter:
-- recording length filter:
-- active channel filter:
+- sample filter: This filter excludes these recordings for technical reasons, e.g., contamination.
+The user has marked these samples to be excluded in the meta file in the column exclude.
+- channel filter: This filter excludes particular electrodes for technical reasons, e.g., too noisy.
+The user has marked these channels in the meta file in the column "channels2exclude".
+Multiple channels are separated by a comma.
+- recording length filter: This filter takes into account the max recording time to take into account.
+The user indicates the max recording time for all samples.
+- active channel filter: This filter only keeps channels that are active.
+We define active as having at least a spike rate of 0.01 Hz.

+- custom filters: region, layer, etc
 ### Burst detection
 Burst are detected based on user-defined parameters.
 As default, we have set that a burst is identified as contain at least 5 spikes, with each being max 50 ms apart from each other.
 Other parameter includes the max time frame these spikes have to be in.

-2
 ### Spike features

 ### Burst features

+### Pipeline
-- Pipeline to analyze data are provided in `mea_pipeline.R`.
+A template processing pipeline is provided in `mea_pipeline.R`.